rakutentech/ios-inappmessaging/README.md

 7) `MATCHES_REGEX` - The attribute value matches the regular expression.
 Applies to only String type.
 8) `DOES_NOT_MATCH_REGEX` - The attribute value does not match the regular expression.
 Applies to only String type string.

-*Note:* When comparing date as timeInMillis values, there will be a tolerance of 1000 milliseconds.
-This means that comparisons using any relevant operator types will have a leniency of 1 second e.g. comparing 300ms and 600ms with the `EQUALS` operator will return `true` and comparing 300 and 1400 will return `false`.
+*Note:* When comparing date as timeInMillis values, there is a tolerance of 1000 milliseconds.
+This means that comparisons using any relevant operator types will have a leniency of 1 second.
+E.g. comparing 300ms and 600ms with the `EQUALS` operator will return `true`, while comparing 300 and 1400 will return `false`.

 From the SDK side, host app developers will be able to log custom events as shown in the examples above.
 When the event matching process happens, note that the attributes of the event logged by the host app will be compared against the campaign's trigger attribute value e.g. if the trigger attribute value is an integer of 5 with an operator type of `GREATER_THAN`, and the attribute value of the event logged is an integer 10, then the 10 will be successfully matched against the 5 with a `GREATER_THAN` operator (i.e. 10 > 5).